OrangeReaper/homeassistant/README.md

 In my mancave there are two things I control; a *media system* and *lighting*

-The *media system* consists of a TV, BluRay Player, Kodi Box and AV Amplifier.
+The *media system* consists of a TV, BluRay Player, Amazon Stick and AV Amplifier.
 All devices except the AV Amplifier are connected to my network and are 'detectable' using [binary_sensors](https://www.home-assistant.io/integrations/binary_sensor/).
-The Kodi Box has an attached USB Drive one of which is powered on & off using a Tuya switch.

 I use my own Android App [AndyMOTE](https://andymote.abondservices.com/) to control devices in my *media system* (replacing their IR Remote Controls).
 [AndyMOTE](https://andymote.abondservices.com/) connects to an MQTT server to publish it's current 'state' to Home Assistant (or other components).

-The *Kodi Box* itself is a Raspberry Pi 4; as Raspberry Pis cannot be switched on using Wake on Lan (like in the Lounge) an automated script (Not part of HA) does this using MQTT (See [Application Note Here](https://andymote.abondservices.com/mqtt.html#an).)

 ### Automations
 1. When [AndyMOTE](https://andymote.abondservices.com/) indicates (using MQTT) that the media system is being used, if it is dark, the light is turned on; it is turned off 2 minutes after [AndyMOTE](https://andymote.abondservices.com/) indicates that the media system is off.
 2. If the media system is being used (see 1, above) and the outside sensor detects that it is dark then the lights are switched on.
-3. The Kodi USB Drives are turned on and off in sympathy with the Kodi Box.

 ## <a name="kitchen">Kitchen</a>